Bitlancer/strings-deploy-toolkit/README.md

 ### Callback scripts

-The remote execution process includes two-callbacks, "pre-exec.sh" and "post-exec.sh", which are called before and after execution of the customer's script.
+The remote execution process includes two callbacks, "pre-exec.sh" and "post-exec.sh", which are called before and after execution of the customer's script.

 **pre-exec.sh**